eggplantpasta/greenroom/src/posts/post-2.md

 ---
 title: A new electrical system
+description: Design of a new 12v electrical system with upgraded components and better monitoring.
+tags:
 ---

 I'm currently redoing my electrical system after my initial design failed due to sum parts not up to spec.
 This time I'm going to over-engineer things and build for future expansion.